groovy-tutorial/groovy-tutorial/book/parts/04_Files/00_Introduction.md

 Java originally shipped a library (`java.io`) for handling input and output from elements such as files, network resources and devices.
 A new library, called NIO (`java.nio`), was released in Java 1.4 and extended in Java 7.
 This later extension is usually referred to as NIO.2 but you'll find these classes in the `java.nio` packages.

-As of Groovy 2.3, there has been extended (i.e. Groovy-friendly) support for `java.nio.file.Path`.
+As you'd expect, Groovy lets you use `java.io` and `java.nio` packages.
+Groovy has a number of enhancements to the `java.io` package and, as of Groovy 2.3, there has been extended (i.e. Groovy-friendly) support for `java.nio.file.Path`.
 I'll focus on using the NIO packages in the tutorials on file I/O.

 ## Key concepts